Beyond Pedro J: the other illegal pools in the Balearic Islands

 Private pool.
 Expired concession

-One of the most common images of the island coastlines is that of building a swimming pool entirely within the public domain.
+One of the most common images of island coastlines is that of building a swimming pool entirely within the public domain.
 This one, in Bendinat, is one of the most significant cases in Palma.
-It is located entirely in the maritime-terrestrial zone and no longer has any authorization to occupy the front line.
+It is located entirely in the maritime-terrestrial zone and no longer has any authorization to occupy the first line.
 Despite the order of expiry issued by Costas, the owners, as is usually the case, have appealed to try to prolong the procedure.
 In principle, according to current regulations, these facilities are not legalizable.
-Some owners, moreover, block access along the coast, which is also illegal within the public domain.
+Some owners, moreover, block the way along the coast, which is also illegal within the public domain.

 Cala Sant Esteve (es Castell)

-Sidewalk sheds.
+Sidewalk stalls.
 Demolition order

 Talamanca